nlohr1/Phase-Control-for-230V-Single-Phase-Motors/README.md

 The picture above shows a basic diagram for the electronic control of a 230V **DC** motor, e.g. a hobby lathe, connected to a **single-phase** (230V) **AC**-current network.

-Phase control circuits are often used for simple speed controls, here with an additional Bridge-Rectifier for 230V DC electric motors, which are often used in medium power hobby machines (up to 10 amps ≙ approx. 2300 watts), such as lathes and milling benches.
+Phase control circuits are often used for simple speed controls, here with an additional Bridge-Rectifier for 230V DC electric motors, which are often used in medium power hobby machines (up to 10 amps ≙ approx. 2300 watts), such as lathes, milling benches, etc.

 ### Possible alignment of used modules on a 5mm acrylic base-board:
 ![3D-Steuerung-für-Bürsten-Gleichstrom-Motor-325V_Nano](https://github.com/nlohr1/Phase-Control-for-230V-Single-Phase-Motors/assets/49346586/25a48b36-aa1e-4cca-b5c9-efbb3eb60a19)
 ### Another module-alignment purpose:
 ![3D-Steuerung-für-Bürsten-Gleichstrom-Motor-325V_Nano_v2](https://github.com/nlohr1/Phase-Control-for-230V-Single-Phase-Motors/blob/main/3D-Steuerung-f%C3%BCr-B%C3%BCrsten-Gleichstrom-Motor-325V_Nano_v2.png)
-Since electronic controls of 230V *DC* motors in today's hobby machines (such as lathes, milling benches, etc.) often are built with inexpensive components that are not protected against surges or current peaks – some electronic-failures are inevitable.
+Since electronic controls of 230V *DC* motors in today's hobby machines (such as lathes, milling benches, etc.) often are built with inexpensive components that are not really protected against surges or current peaks – some electronic-failures are inevitable.
-So I decided to use a circuit that works a little more reliable, with electronic components and *modules* that are readily available on the market *and* at the same time are better protected against overloads, incorrect operations and engine over-temperatures.
+So I decided to use a circuit that works a little more reliable, with electronic components and *modules* that are readily available on the market *and* at the same time are better protected against voltage-glitches, overloads, incorrect operations and engine over-temperature.
-All 230VDC (direct current!) brushed motors with up-to 2300 Watts can be controlled with this phase control board.
+All 230VDC (Direct Current!) brushed motors with up-to 2300 Watts can be controlled with this phase control board.
 It allows to control the speed of the motor (0-100%) as well as the motor direction of rotation.

 ### Main Schematic / Wiring Connections: